dlustre/dlustre.github.io/content/blog/python-and-progressive-disclosure-of-complexity/index.md

 However, my Python journey actually stops there.
 ICS 45C grabbed me by the collar to tell me all about C++.
 I was left with this unrequited feeling of wanting to do metaprogramming and also just going as deep as possible into one single language to find any other holy grails that Python was hiding from me.

 One of the main reasons why I had this kind of feeling can be attributed to the way that Python was designed, a design concept perfectly encapsulated by a term Chris Lattner said in a talk: **Progressive Disclosure of Complexity**.
 The beauty of Python and Ruby is that they are simple to start with, but empowers users with more advanced features if they continue to dig into the language.
-Designing a language that *progressively discloses complexity* makes for an elegant language that rewards curiosity and allows for these *a-ha* moments that both DHH and I have felt.
+Designing a language that *progressively discloses complexity* makes for an elegant language that rewards curiosity, and allows for these *a-ha* moments that have made a positive impact on me, DHH, and *hopefully* most other programmers.

 [^1]: Technically my first experience with programming was one of those old PBS Kids Flash games.
 I think it was an Arthur game where you had to program an itinerary for a bike ride that traversed a 2d grid while only having limited moves or something.
 It was kind of fun.